 ABOUT OUR HEADDRESSES / WAR BONNETS

-All feathers are hand wrapped and hand painted with trade cloth/old time cotton calico or other material.
-The preferred color in the old days was red or yellow.
-Feathers are decorated with horse hair, breath feathers, gypsum, buckskin/elk or fur on tips of feathers.
+All feathers are hand wrapped and hand painted with trade cloth/flannel or other material.
+The preferred color in the old days was red or yellow Feathers are decorated with horse hair, breath feathers, gypsum, buckskin/elk or fur on tips of feathers.
 We also utilize clay paints.
 Each headdress is antiqued to look old (if required).

-Deer skin or Elk skullcaps are covered with buffalo wool, otter, other fur or feathers - and applied in various ways.
-Headdresses are adorned with buffalo hair, ribbon, ermine, quill work, braided leather, bead work, feather side drops, aged tin cones, hawk bells and dance bells, etc. Tin cones are not crimped as you see on many replicas.
-This is not correct.
+Deer skin or Elk skullcaps are covered with rabbit skin, otter, other fur or feathers - and applied in various ways.
+Headdresses are adorned with buffalo hair, ribbon, ermine, quill work, braided leather, bead work, feather side drops, aged tin cones, hawk bells and dance bells, etc.

 THE PLAINS FEATHERED HEADDRESS